Grace-YuGuo/book-shelf-full-stack/README.md

 ## Deployment Guide
 ### Deployment Steps:
-- Creating the Heroku App
+- Creating the Heroku App account
-- Begin by signing up or logging in to Heroku.
 - In the Heroku Dashboard, click on 'New' and then select 'Create New App'.
-- Choose a unique name for your project.
+- Create a unique name for your project.
 - Select the closest region in this case is EURO Region
 - Click on "Create App".
 - In the "Deploy" tab, choose GitHub as the deployment method.
 - Connect your GitHub account and find/connect your GitHub repository.

 ### Setting Up Environment Variables
+- Add Heroku to the ALLOWED_HOSTS list.
+- Configure static files and templates directories in settings.py.
+- Migrate the models to the new database connection in the terminal.
 - Create env.py in the top level of the Django app.
 - Import os in env.py.
 - Set up necessary environment variables in env.py, including the secret key and database URL.
 - Update settings.py to use environment variables for secret key and database.
 - Configure environment variables in the Heroku "Settings" tab under "Config Vars".
-- Migrate the models to the new database connection in the terminal.
-- Configure static files and templates directories in settings.py.
-- Add Heroku to the ALLOWED_HOSTS list.

 ### Creating Procfile and Pushing Changes
 - Create a Procfile in the top level directory.